Controversial auction reignites Nazi memorabilia debate in Germany | DW | 20.11.2019

 On Wednesday, the long-standing debate on what to do with Nazi-era artefacts was reignited once again when several items belonging to leading Nazi figures went under the hammer at Hermann Historica in Munich.
 Adolf Hitler's top hat, Eva Braun's cocktail dress and a silver-covered edition of Hitler's Mein Kampf were just some of the 842 listed articles.

-The sales were met with sharp criticism, however — not least of all from the European Jewish Association (EJA) which called for the auction to be canceled.
+The sales were met with sharp criticism, however — not least of all from the European Jewish Association (EJA), which called for the auction to be cancelled.

 Risk of 'glorifying Nazis'